konchada2/DataScienceLearning/Machine_Learning_Projects/Data_Science_Interview_Questions/Tableau Interview Questions.md

 ### 5. Say we have an extract for a billion records.
 How would you optimize to bring the extract time down?

 ### 6. How do you automate a report/dashboard in Tableau?

+### 7. What actions can be performed in the Tableau Metadata are?
+- Hide Columns
+- Rename Columns
+- Change the data type of a column